HOLOCAUST AND GENOCIDE STUDIES (MINOR)

 Marion Hussong (2002), Professor of Literature and Professor of Holocaust and Genocide Studies; Ph.D., M.A., University of Pennsylvania; B.A., Rutgers, The State University; Holocaust Literature, 19th and 20th century German and Austrian literature, comparative literature, children’s literature.

-Elsia von Joeden-Forgey (2013), Assistant Professor of Genocide Studies; Ph.D., University of Pennsylvania; comparative genocide studies, intellectual and world history, modern Germany and Africa, colonialism/imperalism, gender and sexual violence.
+Elsia von Joeden-Forgey (2013), Assistant Professor of Holocaust and Genocide Studies; Ph.D., University of Pennsylvania; comparative genocide studies, intellectual and world history, modern Germany and Africa, colonialism/imperalism, gender and sexual violence.